EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 [Making Money From Webcomics](http://sarjakuvakeskus.fi/blogi/1097-webcomics) - Amazing, amazing PDF produced by the Finnish Comic Society covering many aspects of the comic making process including tips on crowdfunding, conventions, marketing and much more.

+[Writing Careers: The Business Behind Becoming an Author](https://www.zenbusiness.com/info/writing-careers/) - Various tips for those interested in a professional career in writing.
+(Thanks Anna!)

 <br>

 ### Books